alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-20-adventures-in-the-terraform-dsl-part-ix-data-sources.md

 And from there all the data sources for that AWS service can be seen, in this case the [aws_acm_certificate](https://www.terraform.io/docs/providers/aws/d/acm_certificate.html) data source that can return the ARN of a certificate in AWS Certificate Manager (ACM).

-## template_file data source
+## Local-only data sources: template_file

-I make a special mention of another commonly used data source, the [template_file](https://www.terraform.io/docs/providers/template/d/file.html) data source.
-It is actually deprecated in favour of the `templatefile()` function - and I will discuss this more in the next part of my series which will be on Terraform's template language - but for now I simply mention that it is common to see templates declared like this in Terraform:
+Another kind of data source is the "local-only data source", a data source that fetches data from the local machine that is running Terraform, rather than the Cloud or network.
+I make a special mention of the commonly used [template_file](https://www.terraform.io/docs/providers/template/d/file.html) data source.
+It is actually deprecated now in favour of the `templatefile()` function - and I will discuss this more in the next part of my series which will be on Terraform's template language - but it is still common to see templates declared like this in Terraform:

 ```js
 data "template_file" "user_data" {